mkd018210/employee-tracker/README.md

 The challenges I had were making sure I put all the right employees in the right departments on each data base.

 Future Development:
-For future development I would like to
+For future development I would like to add more departments to the app for bigger businesses.

 Motivation:
 My motivation was to make an application that makes it easy to keep track of all employees in one area.

-Success:
+Success: I had success in creating the

 Contributors:
 I used some code from our class activities and changed the information to go with my application